Team-208-github-io/Team-208.github.io/index.md

 2. Coordinate with your team.
 Communicate more often.
 Let them know as soon as possible if there is any content or things that need to be improved.
 They depend on you as much as you depend on them.
 3. The project will take longer than you expect.
 Give yourself extra time to fix any errors.
 Be sure to complete the task early so that if any problems arise, you will have enough time to finish it.
 4. If you don't know enough about the chip you want to use, look up the relevant information and schematics online and make sure they are feasible before you choose to buy and use them.
-5. The front-end assignments are relatively simple.
+5. The assignments for the beginning of the semester are relatively simple.
 Don't be fooled by their tiny scores, the actual content of each assignment is very important and they can even influence your future work.
 Trust us they can teach you a lot of knowledge and also to know how to solve it while you are building your project.

 ## Appendix A